Stop, Look, Read! HPV Vaccination For You And Your Family

 Why Get Vaccinated?

 The HPV Vaccine prevents human papillomavirus (HPV) types that cause several cancers, including:

-The HPV Vaccine also prevents HPV types that cause genital warts in both females and males and will prevent most cases of genital warts.
+The HPV Vaccine also prevents HPV types that cause genital warts and will prevent most cases of genital warts.

 Vaccination is not a substitute for cervical screening.
 This vaccine protects against most but not all HPV types that cause cervical cancer.
-Women should still get regular cervical screening tests.
+People with a cervix should still get regular cervical screening tests.

 Almost all HPV infections that cause abnormal cells and cancer can be prevented by the HPV vaccine.
 It is highly effective.